Beyond universality in random matrix theory: Acknowledgments

-{ \bf Acknowledgments} We gratefully acknowledge the early work with Po-Ru Lu that investigated real versions of these results.
-We are indebted to Bernie Wang for so very much: the careful computations in Julia, incredibly helpful conversations, and his checking the consistency of various formulations.
+We gratefully acknowledge the early work with Po-Ru Lu that investigated real versions of these results.
+We are indebted to Bernie Wang for so very much: the careful computations in Julia, incredibly helpful conversations and his checking the consistency of various formulations.
 We thank Peter Forrester for helping us track down results for the smallest singular value.
-We also thank Folkmar Bornemann for teaching us how to use the beautiful codes in \cite{bornemann:2010} for drawing some of these distributions.
-We gratefully acknowledge the support of the national Science Foundation: DMS-1312831, DMS-1016125, DMS-1016086, DMS-1307704 and of the Simons foundation.
+We also thank Folkmar Bornemann for teaching us how to use the beautiful codes in \cite{bornemann2010} for drawing some of these distributions.
+We thank an anonymous referee for his careful reading and helpful remarks.